josephyhu/Build-a-Personal-Learning-Journal/README.md

 This page allows the user to post new entries.
 The allowed fields are entry title, date posted, time spent learning, things learned, resources, and tags.
 The fields: title, date, time spent, and things learned are all required.
 The resources and tags fields are optional.

 ### Edit Entry Page (edit.php?id={id})
 This page allows the user to edit a specific entry by {id}.
-The fields are the same as the fields on the new entry page, but they are all optional.
+It has the same fields as the new entry page, and the required and the optional fields are the same.

 ### Tag Page (tags.php?tag={tag})
 This page displays all entries by {tag} in descending order by date posted then by id also in descending order.
 It also has pagination.